 Narrowing down the best ski resorts in the world to one list is downright impossible.
-And the definition of “best” varies from person to person and ski resort to ski resort.
+And the definition of “best” varies from person to person and resort to resort.
 Nonetheless, there are a number of mountain destinations and ski resorts that stand above the rest.
-So we’ve put together a list of what we consider to be some of the best ski resorts in the world for that bucket list ski trip.
+So we’ve put together a list of what we consider to be some of the best ski resorts in the world.

 These ski resorts will clearly vary with the climate, terrain and region, and this is certainly not an exhaustive list, but we’re confident that these are world-class ski resorts that make for a memorable ski vacation.
-Be sure to check out our list of OnTheSnow’s top user-rated ski resorts as well.
+Be sure to check out our list of OnTheSnow’s top user-rated ski resorts as well, and leave a resort review for any ski resorts you’ve recently visited.

 The Best Ski Resorts In The World